upengareri/data_science/dataquest/python/notes/theory.md

 - astype() __e.g__ `s.astype(int) or s.astype(float)`
 > for checking datatypes of dataframe use `df.dtypes` attribute
 5. Rename column if required

+* Next step can be to look for outlier within the column.
+`min() and max()` or `describe()` can be used to find an obvious outlier.

+> Good resource to understand and indentify an outlier: https://www.wikihow.com/Calculate-Outliers

+* After we drop all rows that show outlier, we can use aggregation methods and try to answer questions based on the dataset.